Steven-Ireland/Path-Of-Gamepad/Readme.md

   free_mouse_sensitivity_px: 8 # Max speed in pixels while free mousing
   dead_zone_percentage: 0.17 # Radius of controller joystick deadzone
 buttons:
-  a: LeftClick # LeftClick and RightClick are special and are only supported on a/b/x/y/bumper_right/bumper_left
+  # a,b,x,y need to be quoted
-  b: ""
+  'a': LeftClick # LeftClick and RightClick are special and are only supported on a/b/x/y/bumper_right/bumper_left 'b': ""
-  x: ""
+  'x': ""
-  y: ""
+  'y': "MiddleClick"
   back: esc # Extra keys can be found here: https://github.com/go-vgo/robotgo/blob/master/docs/keys.md
   bumper_left: "1" # Multiple keybinds can be added to a single button with comma separation, i.e "1,2,3", but it's against the rules
   bumper_right: RightClick